keys-i/sdkman-cicd/README.md

 programs, and tests cache reuse offline at a different path.
 [PR validation](.github/workflows/pr.yml) and releases use the same command.
 PRs and merge queues need no registry credentials.
 For branch protection or merge queues, require `Build and test (amd64)` in branch rules.
-A weekly uncached build also checks upstream SDKMAN installer and Debian package changes.
+A weekly uncached build checks upstream SDKMAN and Debian changes.
+For the same check on demand, run **Validate CI image** with `no_cache` enabled.

 ## Publishing releases